CReizner/SharpAstrology.HumanDesign/README.md

 }
 ```

-## Future plans
+## Future plans for v1.0.0
-- [x] Indicate if a planet is exalted, in detriment or juxtaposed in a position
+- [x] Indicate if a planet is exalted, in detriment or juxtaposed in a position.
-- [x] Include option for sidereal chart calculation
+- [x] Include option for sidereal chart calculation.
-- [x] If exact birth time is unknown, but a time spectrum is given, then all possible charts with probability can be calculated
+- [x] If exact birth time is unknown, but a time spectrum is given, then all possible charts with probability can be calculated.
-- [ ] Adding support for combined charts.
+- [x] Adding support for combined charts.
+- [ ] Make chart calculation thread save.
+- [ ] Improve performance for chart calculations using parallelism and eliminating LINQ.